telliott99/Pi/README.md

 Several days work on disk images and backups, copying, etc. are chronicled [here](disk-stuff/README.md).

-One can save a modified system as a disk image, and re-install it on a USB drive or SD card and have it work.m At this point, I copied over a Lite image with WiFi and SSH on, turned on PubKey Auth, went through the ``raspi-config`` dance, installed apache2 and nginx and tested them.
+One can save a modified system as a disk image, and re-install it on a USB drive or SD card and have it work.
+At this point, I copied over a Lite image with WiFi and SSH on, turned on PubKey Auth, went through the ``raspi-config`` dance, installed apache2 and nginx and tested them.
 I want to save it back to the Mac as a .img file.

 I need to know the right size.  ``df -h`` says we're using only 1.1 GB for /dev/root.
 1.5 GB works fine.